ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 ## Concept

-The Cross Service Integrations for Logs and Metrics. allow you for example:
+The Cross Service Integrations for Logs and Metrics allow you for example:

-- To send Redis or MySQL metrics or Cassandra metrics in M3db or PostgreSQL
+- To send Redis or MySQL metrics or Cassandra metrics in M3db or PostgreSQL.
-- To send PostgreSQL or MySQL metrics to OpenSearch
+- To send PostgreSQL or MySQL metrics to OpenSearch.
-- To show metrics in Grafana
+- To show metrics in Grafana.

 For that you need: